Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   - Automating threat response can help organizations quickly and effectively neutralize threats.
 This can involve using automated scripts to block malicious IP addresses, isolate affected systems, or execute other predefined response actions.
 Automation can also extend to the remediation process, such as automatically patching known vulnerabilities.
   - Advanced tools such as next-generation SIEM, and XDR systems can integrate with other security systems like security orchestration, automation, and response (SOAR) to automatically react to threats and anomalies they identify.

-+ Educate employees on cybersecurity to reduce human error and promote security awareness
++ Educate employees on cybersecurity to reduce human error and promote security awareness.
-+ Regular TDIR Training
-  - Conduct training sessions for staff on the latest threats and response procedures to ensure everyone is prepared.

 + Threat Intelligence Integration
   - Leverage threat intelligence feeds to stay updated on the latest threat vectors and indicators of compromise.

 + Forensic Capabilities
   - Maintain capabilities to conduct digital forensics, helping to understand the scope and impact of an incident and to prevent future occurrences.

++ Conduct regular security assessemnts
+  - Regular vulnerability assessments can help organizations identify security weaknesses (e.g., missing critical patches, default credentials) before a threat actor can exploit them.
+These assessments should be comprehensive, covering all aspects of the organization’s systems, applications, and networks.
+  - Regular network and application penetration testing can help to uncover vulnerabilities that might not be visible during a vulnerability assessment.
+Penetration tests simulate real-world attacks, testing the organization’s defenses and providing insights into how well they can withstand an actual attack.

 + Network Segmentation
   - Use network segmentation to limit the spread of threats and contain incidents.

 --------
 ### VI.
 SOC - Security Operation Center